-\Delete Section R402.2.4 'Access hatches and doors' and substitute the following:
+\Delete Section R402.2.4 'Access hatches and doors' and substitute to read as follows:

 R402.2.4 Access hatches and doors.
 Access doors from conditioned spaces to unconditioned spaces (e.g. attics, unconditioned basements and crawl spaces) shall be weather-stripped and insulated in accordance with the following insulation values: